 What does having a CEO mindset mean?
 A CEO has shared control of the business and relies on others to manage the details of the business.
 When running a small business, he or she understands that delegation is a way of life.
 To make delegation easier and more effective,

 business systems & processes are much more formalized and optimized.
 This might sound like a mouth full, but it doesn’t have to be as hard as it sounds.
 Simple things can help.
 For example, a weekly staff meeting where key staff report on the past week and align on goals for the coming week can help free you up from managing them day-to-day. .

 Have a detailed understanding of the business model

 A detailed understanding of the business model doesn’t mean having piles of spreadsheets.
-It requires you to know four key areas when running a small business.
-It is important to know how and why you delight your customers.
+It requires you to know four key areas when running a small business, and it is important for knowing how the business can grow.
+First, it is important to know how and why you delight your customers.
 Are there any who are more valuable than others?
 Second, how you create value for them.
 What makes you special?
 Third, it’s also important to know how you deliver that value.
 What does it cost you?
 Lastly and less sexy, it’s important to know how you realize your profits.
 This is numbers part.
 Sorry, but there’s no way around that.